 Test conditions

 CTC conditions as agreed at the 11th JVET meeting (Ljubljana, SI) for SDR will be used for the evaluation of objective performance (JVET-K1010).
 The first anchor is the ‘VVC Test Model’ or VTM.
-The second anchor is the ‘Benchmark Model Set’ or BMS.
+The optional second anchor is the ‘Benchmark Model Set’ or BMS.
 Both the ‘All Intra’ and ‘Random Access’ test configurations shall be used and providing the results for each of these configurations is mandatory.
-The BMS version 2.0 software shall be used with ‘bms’ configuration files to produce the BMS anchor, while ‘vtm’ configuration files shall be used to produce the VTM anchor.
-Tools are to be implemented into the BMS version 2.0 software.
+The BMS version 2.0.1 software shall be used with ‘vtm’ configuration files to produce the VTM anchor, while ‘bms’ configuration files shall be used with the BMS version 2.1 software to produce the optional BMS anchor.
+Tools shall be implemented into the BMS version 2.0.1 software and optionally into the BMS version 2.1 software, if valuable additional results can be reported.

 Proposals will primarily be compared with respect to objective compression efficiency while complexity will also be assessed.